16h | 2001 | Selle Luxembourgeois Stallion

 Toulon – Alexis Z – Pilot

-Talisman’s success is backed by a strong pedigree that foretold his jumping ability.
+Talisman’s success is backed by a pedigree that foretold his jumping ability.
 Sire Toulon was a top-level international show jumper under Hubert Bourdy.
-A standout sire, Toulon also has many offspring competing internationally.
-Toulon has been ranked in the Top 20 for Show Jumping Sires on the WBFSH Sire Rankings the past few years.
-At the 2014 World Equestrian Games there were 4 Toulon offspring competing.
-In the US, we see Toulon offspring competing under top Grand Prix riders such as Laura Kraut, Charlie Jayne, Candice King, and Quinten Judge.
+A standout sire, Toulon has many offspring competing internationally at prestigious events such as the Olympic Games, World Equestrian Games, World Cup Finals, and Nations Cup competitions.
+In the US, we see Toulon offspring earing top placings in both the hunter and jumper rings under professionals, amateurs, and junior riders alike.
+He has been consistently in the top sire rankings and is currently #5 in the world for Show Jumping on the WBFSH Top Sires list.
 Grandsire Heartbreaker was also successful internationally with top placings at shows such as Falterbo, London, and Aachen.
 From Talisman’s dam, the influential stallions Alexis Z, Alme, and Pilot are added to his genetics.
 Alexis Z earned 15 wins at S-level, sired 20 licensed stallions, and his offspring have won over 1.3million euro in sport.

 Performance Test: Lifetime Approval based on Sport Record